Rajat-Rulaniya/Password-Manager/README.md

 After adding data, The password is automatically get copied to clipboard.

 It has a button to auto generate a random password.

+# Features to be added
+Copy Password button in PopUp when user searches a website.